 If you’re looking to improve the look of your ears, otoplasty is a common cosmetic procedure that may work for you.
 This procedure can improve the symmetry, proportions, and overall shape of the ears.
-Plus, results from otoplasty are permanent and apparent right after treatment.
+Plus, results are permanent and apparent right after treatment.

 What Is Otoplasty?